Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 In this remake of the American legal drama “Suits,” Jang Dong Gun plays impressive lawyer Choi Kyung Seo, while Park Hyung Sik takes the role of Go Yeon Woo, who’s recruited by Choi Kyung Seo for his amazing memory.
 Choi Kyung Seo is the Korean equivalent of the original show’s Harvey Specter, while Go Yeon Woo is the counterpart of Mike Ross.

-KBS is currently considering an April premiere for “Suits.”
+KBS is currently slated to air on April 25 for “Suits.”

 “Neighborhood Lawyer Jo Deul Ho 2”